timetag/timetag.github.io/docs/workflow.rst

 Specify a relatable name, the number of physically available channels and the number of marker channels (specific to PicoQuant HydraHarp400).

-Add analysis instrument via Instrument Designer
+Add Virtual Instruments to perform analysis
 --------------------------------------------------

-Click the ``Instrument Designer`` button on the main screen to create a new analysis routine and open it in the Instrument Designer.
+Click the ``Virtual Instruments`` button on the main screen to create a new analysis routine and open it in the Instrument Designer.

 This is the place where you define how exactly the ETAbackend analyses your data.